openshift/request-header-saml-service-provider/README.md

 ## Introduction

 This project sets up OpenShift [Request header](https://docs.openshift.com/container-platform/3.11/install_config/configuring_authentication.html#RequestHeaderIdentityProvider) authentication between a SAML IdP and OpenShift with mod_auth_mellon acting as a SAML Proxy.
-There are Ansible playbooks available to roll the installs automatically, but be aware they are not resilient and you may need to modify them to work with your own environment.
-Contributions and improvements are always welcome.
-The playbook uses RH-SSO, built upon Keycloak, as an example IdP.
-It would be great to spin up a test cluster just to practice these steps and understand how everything works, prior to attempting to integrate with another IdP.
-The playbooks expect a minimal cluster install with the basic HTPasswd provider.

 The high level communication flow that is created by implementing this solution is:
 1. OCP Console